litmuschaos/litmus/adopters/organizations/halodoc.md

 ### **Why we explored litmus**

-We wanted a tool that we could leverage to test the resiliciency of multi k8s cluster workloads in private cloud, after evaluating different tools of similar flavour, we wanted to excercise our chaoas experiments using Litmus, it has the following benefits.
+We wanted a tool that we could leverage to test the resiliency of multi k8s cluster workloads in a private cloud, after evaluating different tools of similar flavour, we wanted to exercise our chaos experiments using Litmus, as it has the following benefits.

 - It is designed for Kubernetes workload
 - It has the wide range of chaos experiments to perform on k8s workload and Infrastructure